-The worst thing about this is that it feels like there’s no getting out.
-Every time you say something to defend yourself, try to placate them or even offer a tissue – they only seem to get more incensed by every single thing that you do.
+The worst thing about such a situation is that it feels like you just cannot catch a break.
+Even if you say something to defend yourself, try to placate your partner, or even offer a tissue, they only seem to get more incensed by every single thing that you do.
 And so you start to think that the problem is with you.
 Right?

 Well, wrong.
 We won’t deny it, there’s definitely something brewing in your relationship and maybe even making it toxic and uncomfortable.
 The important thing to remember here is that it may not actually be about you.
 So what is it about and how can you mitigate this constant tension in your relationship?
-Counseling psychologist Ridhi Golechha (Masters in Psychology), who specializes in counseling for loveless marriages, breakups, and other relationship issues, offers some insight into why every conversation turns into an argument and what to do about the same.
+Counseling psychologist Ridhi Golechha (Masters in Psychology), who specializes in counseling for loveless marriages, breakups, and other relationship issues, offers some insight into why every conversation turns into an argument in some relationships and how to deal with it.

 Why Do Our Conversations Turn Into Arguments?

-Minor triggers are how it starts.
+It starts with minor triggers.
 That’s how every conversation turns into an argument.
-You know on the surface, that wasabi or road signs are not major things to be fighting about.
+You know that wasabi or road signs are not major things to be fighting about.
 There’s something deeper going on here.
-It could be general lack of affection and intimacy, projection of other problems or some kind of inferiority complex that is gradually making your partner change into someone who turns every conversation into an argument.
+It could be a general lack of affection and intimacy, projection of other problems, or some kind of inferiority complex that is gradually making your partner change into someone who turns every conversation into an argument.
 Whatever it may be, it’s time to sort it out and think things through before wasabi becomes the reason your relationship falls apart completely.

 What To Do When Every Conversation Turns Into An Argument With Your Partner?

 As unreasonable as it may seem, these little occurrences and instances are the reason we subconsciously start behaving oddly with our partners and start disrupting our love lives.
 Expressing your feelings should not turn into an argument.
 It spells doom for the relationship.
 But don’t worry.
 We have the right strategy for you.
-Here is what you should do with your partner when every conversation turns into an argument in your relationship.
+Here is what you should do with your partner when every conversation turns into an argument in your relationship:

 1. Take a time-out when he starts an argument for no reason

-Dr Golechha suggests taking a time-out from the argument for the following reason; “When two people are really angry and having an intense discussion, it can begin to feel like every conversation is an argument.
+Ridhi suggests taking a time-out from the argument to break this cycle.
+“When two people are really angry and having an intense discussion, it can begin to feel like every conversation is an argument.
 It may lead to cursing and even abuse.
 It is possible that you may no longer be parked on the issue at hand and mistakes from your past may be brought up.
 That’s where a time-out can be very helpful.”

 2. Be more mindful of what you are saying when every conversation turns into an argument

 The thing with constant arguing in a relationship is that you’ll definitely say something that you regret.
-The moment you stop being overly lippy, your argument might just take a constructive turn and there is an actual chance of conflict resolution.
+The moment you stop being overly expressive of your negative emotions, your argument might just take a constructive turn and there is a chance of conflict resolution.
 Otherwise, it’s just a series of personal attacks that will bring you down for the longest time.
 In other words, avoid hurting those egos and zip it when you can and should.

 3. Start giving each other more time

 When you fight every day in a relationship, your problem might not be that your wife forgot to call the plumber or that she made ravioli for dinner AGAIN.
 Maybe the root cause is that you two have lost that romantic spark and are struggling with feeling like the lovebirds you two used to be.
 This can be unsettling for both partners and it’s possible that the resultant frustration is being channeled as irritability toward one another.
 If you find your boyfriend or girlfriend picking fights for no reason, it could be because the fizzling-out love is unnerving him/her.

 Related Reading: What To Do After A Fight With Your Boyfriend?